-- Eliminate the 60-day plan-filing deadline; - Instead, provide the debtor with an initial exclusivity period of 90 days34 (measured from the date on which the court accepts jurisdiction over the case) in which it alone may file a plan of reorganization (the "Initial Brazilian Exclusivity Period"); - After the Initial Brazilian Exclusivity Period, allow for three additional exclusivity extensions,35 each of up to 90 days (the "First Extension", the "Second Extension", and the "Third Extension", respectively, and the entire period through which the debtor retains exclusivity, the "Brazilian Exclusivity Period"): - The First Extension and the Second Extension must be for cause and on notice to the bankruptcy court and can be opposed by parties in interest. - The Third Extension must also be for cause and on notice to the bankruptcy court and can be opposed by parties in interest, but will also only be granted if the debtor can demonstrate the support of 25% of its total third-party creditors by amount. - At any point during the Brazilian Exclusivity Period, a party in interest may make a motion to terminate exclusivity for cause. - At the end of the Brazilian Exclusivity period (whether at the end of day 360 or because it has otherwise been not extended or terminated before that), any party in interest may file a plan and seek to present it for a vote at the general meeting of creditors.36 - As in the United States, if a debtor proposes a complete and good-faith plan within the established deadline, the debtor could be granted limited additional time to complete the approval process by the court.
+- The First Extension and the Second Extension must be for cause and on notice to the bankruptcy court and can be opposed by parties in interest. - The Third Extension must also be for cause and on notice to the bankruptcy court and can be opposed by parties in interest, but will also only be granted if the debtor can demonstrate the support of 25 percent of its total third-party creditors by amount. - At any point during the Brazilian Exclusivity Period, a party in interest may make a motion to terminate exclusivity for cause. - At the end of the Brazilian Exclusivity period (whether at the end of day 360 or because it has otherwise been not extended or terminated before that), any party in interest may file a plan and seek to present it for a vote at the general meeting of creditors; - As in the United States, if a debtor proposes a complete and good-faith plan within the established deadline, the debtor could be granted limited additional time to complete the approval process by the court.

 This proposal combines some of the most important elements from other jurisdictions that contemplate creditor-led plans, such as an initial exclusivity period, opportunities to gradually extend it or terminate it early, and conditioning at least one subsequent extension on a threshold level of creditor support.
-Although this proposal would not directly solve many of the issues identified (e.g., unenforced deadlines, consistent stay extensions, etc.), allowing creditor proposed plans in Brazil could substantially mitigate their impact and shift the balance of power back toward creditors in a way that will help make the entire regime more effective.
+Although this proposal would not directly solve many of the issues identified (e.g., unenforced deadlines, consistent stay extensions, etc.), allowing creditor proposed plans in Brazil could substantially mitigate their impact and